cyber-prophet/bostrom-journal/BostromJournal001.md

 #### Immutability

-Particles in the Great Web can survive through spacetime thanks to content addressing mechanism.
+Particles in the Great Web can survive through spacetime thanks to the content addressing mechanism.
 So the Great Web can last indefinitely.

 #### Universality